wearetriple/dotnet-defaults/KanbanGuidelines.md

 ## Board layout

-We work with the following columns on the board:
+By default, we work with the following columns on the board:

 1. To Do
 2. In Progress